mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 #### Problem 3:

-How many zips in the sample_training.zips dataset are neither over-populated nor under-populated?
+How many zips in the *sample_training.zips* dataset are neither *over-populated* nor *under-populated*?
 In this case, we consider population of more than 1,000,000 to be over- populated and less than 5,000 to be under-populated.

 #### Answer: